 Key Stage 4 Core PE

-In Year 10 and 11, students work in mixed ability classes according to gender.
-Assessments are made following the completion of a Unit of Work in a particular sport.
-Progress, attendance and organization are monitored.
-The subject content will meet the requirements of the National Curriculum, and enable the students to experience Athletics and Cross-Country, Competitive Games (badminton, basketball, cricket, dodgeball, football, handball, netball, rounder’s, rugby, softball, tennis, volleyball, hockey), Dance, Gymnastics, Fitness Gym, Relaxation and Yoga, and Sports Leadership.
-In Year 11, students have ‘Options’ giving them greater flexibility in the activities followed.
+In Year 10 and 11, students receive two PE lessons per fortnight.
+Progress, attendance and organisation are monitored.
+The subject content will meet the requirements of the National Curriculum, and enable the students to experience Athletics and Cross-Country, Competitive Games (badminton, basketball, cricket, dodgeball, football, handball, netball, rounders, rugby, softball, tennis, volleyball, hockey), Dance, Gymnastics and Health Related Fitness.
+In Year 11, students will have some input into the planning of the sports covered, giving them greater flexibility in the activities followed.

 Key Stage 3

-When students join Year 7 they are put into different mixed ability groups according to gender.
-This arrangement continues throughout Key Stage 3.
+Students generally have PE in mixed gender classes, although on some occasions, if we have two PE classes from the same year group on PE together, we may teach the students in separate boys and girls classes.
+In Year 7, 8 and 9, students will receive four PE lessons per fortnight.
 Assessments are made following the completion of a Unit of Work in a particular sport.
-Progress, attendance and organization are monitored.
-The subject content will meet the requirements of the National Curriculum, and enable the students to experience Athletics and Cross-Country, Competitive Games (badminton, basketball, cricket, dodgeball, football, handball, netball, rounder’s, rugby, softball, tennis, volleyball, hockey), Dance, Gymnastics, Health Related Fitness, Relaxation and Yoga, and Sports Leadership.
+Progress, attendance and organisation are monitored.
+The subject content will meet the requirements of the National Curriculum, and enable the students to experience Athletics and Cross-Country, Competitive Games (badminton, basketball, cricket, dodgeball, football, handball, netball, rounders, rugby, softball, tennis, volleyball, hockey), Dance, Gymnastics and Health Related Fitness.

-We regularly enter inter-school competitions in a variety of sports and achieve an appreciable amount of success for a school of our size.
+We regularly enter inter-school competitions in a variety of sports and achieve a good amount of success.